The Values Challenge For Schools

 - What practical change – small or large – can we make that would help bring just one of those values to life in a more meaningful way?

-- How we can do that in a way that will make a difference to us, our school, and the community around us.
+- How we can do that in a way that will make a difference to us and bring us closer together as a school community?

 The Values Challenge is designed to be easy to organise, highly motivating and effective.
 We hope you will find it useful, inspiring and enriching.